felix-appsmith/How_to_connect_Box_with_Appsmith/README.md

-# Appsmith with box
+# Appsmith with Box

-This is a guide on how to make a successful connection from Appsmith to box.com using a developer token or using authentication via Oauth2.0.
+This is a guide on how to make a successful connection from Appsmith to Box.com using a developer token or using authentication via Oauth2.0.

 ## Table of Contents